 The HIPAA Security Rule applies to all covered entities that deal with ePHI.
 For example, hospitals, health plans, healthcare clearinghouses, and their business associates.

-It's also important to note that the security rule and other HIPAA compliance standards apply to any entity that works with ePHI.
-It could be a contractor, freelancer, or subcontractor who works with a covered entity or a business associate.
-These regulations apply to them if they're working with individually identifiable health information.
+It's important to note that the security rule and other HIPAA compliance standards apply to any entity that works with ePHI.
+This entity could be a contractor, freelancer, or subcontractor who works with a covered entity or a business associate.
+These regulations apply to them if they work with individually identifiable health information.

 3 main HIPAA security rule safeguards